EmyysJanaK/Machine-Learning/Supervised ML/Weather Prediction/README.md

 ## Contact

-Provide your contact information or a way for users to reach out to you with questions or feedback.
+For any questions or feedback, please reach out to us at [janak.21@cse.mrt.ac.lk.com].